ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-03-17-untapped_potential.md

 - How can we avoid buckling for continuum robots navigating cluttered environments?
 - How can we achieve dextrous steering and motion capalities and bear sufficient loads?

-I envision a new generation of continuum robots that are of small and medium scale, dextrous enough to enter an environment for in-situ inspection, maintenance, and repair through multiple keyholes, and act autonomously, able to collaborate with one another to achieve the task.
+I envision a new generation of continuum robots that are of small and medium scale, dextrous enough to enter an environment for in-situ inspection, maintenance, and repair through multiple keyholes, which act autonomously and are able to collaborate with one another to achieve the task.

 ## Call to Action
 I believe, that we as the continuum robotics community, should turn to non-medical use-cases to invent this next-generation of continuum robot systems with autonomous capabilities.
-By focussing on medical applications, we have naturally limited our design choices to certain continuum robot sizes, materials, workspaces, control paradigms, etc. that are informed by the medical application.
-In fact, most medical continuum robots are rather short if they can work in free spaces or need the environmental constraints for steering (such as vasculature for robotic catheters).
+By focussing on medical applications, we have naturally limited our design choices to certain continuum robot dimensions, materials, workspaces, control paradigms, etc. that are informed by anatomical constraints and clinical requirements.
+In fact, most medical continuum robots are rather short if they can are designed to work in free spaces.
+Longer medical continuum robots need environmental constraints for steering - such as vasculature for robotic catheters.

 Drawing motivation from one application domain lead to narrow thinking and limited creativity.
 Continuum robotics researchers and innovators have become too focused on the specific needs and constraints of medicine.
 I argue that this prevented us from considering new and unconventional ideas!